bluethinkstore/magento-2-restrict-state/README.md

 ### Type 1: Zip file

+- Download .zip file and extract to `app/code/Bluethinkinc` folder.
+If Bluethinkinc folder does not exist then create it in your `app/code` folder.
 - Enable the module by running `php bin/magento module:enable Bluethinkinc_RestrictState`
 - Apply database updates by running `php bin/magento setup:upgrade`
 - Compilation by running `php bin/magento setup:di:compile`